STATEMENT OF EMERGENCY

 (8) State whether or not this administrative regulation establishes any fees or directly or indirectly increases any fees: This administrative regulation neither establishes nor directly or indirectly increases any fees.

 (9) Tiering: Is tiering applied?
-Tiering is neither applied nor necessary as the administrative regulation applies equally to the regulated entities.
+Tiering is neither applied nor necessary as the policies apply equally to the regulated entities.

 FEDERAL MANDATE ANALYSIS COMPARISON